 The role of Watershed Coordinators was created as part of the Technical Resource Program to educate and build capacity in communities, connect potential applicants to technical resources, and build inclusion and meaningful engagement in pursuit of SCW Program Goals.
 Across the nine watershed areas, there are 12 Watershed Coordinators with some watershed areas having more than one Watershed Coordinator due to population size.

-The Watershed Coordinators for the ULAR Watershed Area are Adi Liberman (Environmental Outreach Strategies), Carlos Moran (Council for Watershed Health), and Clarasophia Gust (Council for Watershed Health).
+The Watershed Coordinators for the Upper Los Angeles (ULAR) Watershed Area are Adi Liberman at Environmental Outreach Strategies (EOS), Carlos Moran with Council for Watershed Health (CWH), and Kristina Kreter with Council for Watershed Health (CWH).